Tilings and traces: Introduction

-Here we also make some progress with issues of the boundar effects.
+Here progress is also made with the issue of boundary effects.
 By ``boundary effects'' I mean the following: in most studies of uniquely ergodic $\mathbb{R}^d$-actions on metric spaces, when $d>1$, it has been usually hard to obtain information of the error terms of ergodic integrals of functions over sets of volume $\sim T^d$ which are smaller than $T^{d-1}$, which is the contribution of the boundary of the averaging set to the integral (\cite{sadun:exact, bufetov-solomyak:tilings, ST:SA, ST:random}).
 These issues have been overcome in other settings of higher rank abelian actions (e.g. \cite{CosentinoFlaminio}), but they have remained an obstacle in the study of tilings.
 In this paper I show that given some set $B$ there is a set arbitrarily-close set $B_\varepsilon$ and a set of dilations of $B_\varepsilon$ such that the deviation behavior along those averaging sets are fully described by the Lyapunov spectrum of our renormalization cocycle.
-Functionals from operator algebras called \textbf{traces} play a prominent role here, being the analogue to cycles in Zorich's theory \cite{zorich-leaves}, currents in Forni's theory \cite{forni:deviation}, and finitely-additive measures in Bufetov's theory \cite{bufetov:limit}.
+As the title suggests and it was suggested above, functionals from operator algebras called \textbf{traces} play a prominent role here, being the analogue to cycles in Zorich's theory \cite{zorich-leaves}, currents in Forni's theory \cite{forni:deviation}, and finitely-additive measures in Bufetov's theory\footnote{Ian Putnam recently pointed out to me that \cite[Theorem 2.1]{BowenFranks:homology} shows that the space of traces considered here and the space of finitely additive measures which Bufetov considers are isomorphic.} \cite{bufetov:limit}.
 Our cocycle is defined on a bundle of traces analogous to the cohomology bundle used for the Kontsevich-Zorich cocycle.

-In joint work with I. Putnam, the technique using traces here has also been applied to the study of ergodic averages of translation flows on flat surfaces, including those of infinite genus.
-In fact, for any minimal $\mathbb{R}^d$-action on a metric space, as long as one has a renormalization scheme which can be modeled by a Bratteli diagram, one should expect these techniques to work as long as the renormalization scheme is not degenerate in some sense, which is what happens for $\mathbb{R}^d$ actions on nilmanifolds.